Password Boss Review 2024: An Underdog Password Management Solution

 The Security Dashboard shows several useful pieces of information:

-• A password security score and a breakdown of how many of your passwords are duplicates, old, weak, or compromised.
+• A password security score and a breakdown of how many passwords are duplicates, old, weak, or compromised.

-• A breakdown of how many items you have stored across each category (passwords, identities, Emergency Access contacts, etc.).
+• A breakdown of how many items we have stored across each category (passwords, identities, Emergency Access contacts, etc.).

 • Your dark web password scan results and a button to run a new scan.